 If a student requires academic help beyond the normal classroom instruction, arrangements should be made for the student to work with a tutor outside of class time.
-The classroom teacher, parent and Student Study Team should be consulted.
+The homeroom teacher, parent and Student Study Team should be consulted.
 The school can provide a list of available tutors.
+The homeroom teacher cannot provide tutoring to students within their own class.